 Show less

-Northern Gas Networks carrying out essential upgrade work work to maintain a safe and reliable gas supply in Bradford
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Bedale

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in the Bradford Area.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Richmond, Bedale.

-The metal pipework is now being replaced by new, more durable plastic pipes, to ensure a safe and reliable supply of gas to customers now, while getting the network ready to transport alternative greener fuels such as hydrogen in the future.
+The ageing metal pipework is now being replaced by new, more durable, plastic pipes to ensure a safe and reliable supply of gas to customers now and in the future.

 So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.